Let [the royalties] snow, let it snow

-Shane McGowan and MacColl’s back and forth is still as timeless as ever, and it’s no wonder that people continue to snap up ‘Fairytale of New York’ every December: the OCC estimates that it’s been bought 1.18 million times.
-It certainly earns McGowan enough to be able to afford a much-needed new set of dentures, anyway – £386,000 a year, according to those 2013 figures, and £400,000 according to the Mail‘s ones from 2015.
+Shane MacGowan and the late, great MacColl’s back and forth is still as timeless as ever, and it’s no wonder that people continue to snap up ‘Fairytale of New York’ every December: the OCC estimates that it’s been bought 1.2 million times.

 How does that translate into cold, hard cash?
 Well, the most recent estimate by The Mail in 2016 reckons that it generates around £400,000 a year.
 Christmas at MacGowan’s gaff must be a right laugh.